ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 Not worth going into detail.
 Essentially dependencies between read and writes limits pipelining functionality within store/load units.
 Register-only store/load can automatically be optimized by the compiler to decrease latency.
 For memory-based store/loads, it's up to the programmer.

 ### 5.13 Real-world performance improvement techniques
 1. **High-level design**: choose data structures and algorithms that don't have asymptomatically poor performance.
+Obviously The Algorithm Design Manual has a lot more detail here.
 2. **Coding**:
 	1. Eliminate excessive function calls
 	2. Eliminate unnecessary memory references (use temporary variables)